Q: Where do you get your fish?

 Q: Why is the jerky so dry?

 A: The jerky is shelf-stable and has no artificial preservatives, so it has to be completely dried.
 It’s a great for hiking and camping, and many people like to keep it in their cars or offices for a quick high-protein snack.
+It's also fantastic added to a creamy soup or chowder!

 A: The canned salmon is shelf stable and lasts for a minimum five years stored in a cool, dark pantry.
+The 3.5oz cans contain 711mg of salt; the 6oz cans contain 948mg of salt; and the 7.5oz cans contain 1422mg of salt.

 Q: How do I cook/eat the canned salmon?